SOEN6441-L/SOEN6441/documentation/architecturaldesign.md

 RowHeaderTable  | Class for row headers

 ### 1.8 Tests
+The module includes all unit tests about the project.

 ### 1.9 Maps
 The module is used to store map files.